 Breath Of The Wild was a perfectly calibrated game.
 The world was worked on for years to make sure everything interacted with each other as intended, so much thought went into every facet of that game, it feels hand-crafted.
 I even warmed up to its minimal story because that's kind of the point.
 BotW is meant to be a melancholic game about exploring the remains of a kingdom destroyed long ago and piecing together what happened to it.
 The flashbacks work for its narrative and tone.
 Tears Of The Kingdom, in its attempts to add a ton of stuff to BotW's Hyrule, messes up the balance.
 The overworld doesn't feel new, it feels like Nintendo just copy-pasted a bunch of meteors and caves everywhere, and that's not enough to bring back that sense of exploration that the first game did so well.
 The story tries to be more plot-heavy and present, but it relies on the same flashback formula that BotW did to dramatically diminishing returns, and any potential threads and continuity from BotW are dropped completely.
 There's more content than ever before, but it all feels like busy work now since a lot of it is stuff I've already done in Breath Of The Wild.
 Breath Of The Wild had a cohesive design philosophy and it feels like it had something to say, but I'm not getting anything from Tears Of The Kingdom.

 But most of all, by 2023, I'm so tired of the Breath Of The Wild style of Zelda.
 It's been nearly a decade since our last unique 3D Zelda, and Nintendo has been sticking with the same timeline, characters, artstyle, and gameplay ever since.
 I still enjoy Breath Of The Wild on its own merits, but not once did it ever feel like a Legend Of Zelda game to me.
 I'd honestly appreciate it more if it was its own series, because then I wouldn't feel like it's replaced one of my favorite video game series of all time.
 It's like how Paper Mario fans felt about the games after The Thousand Year Door.
-I'd argue for most of the post-TTYD Paper Mario games being good on their own merits, but if you got into the RPG elements of Paper Mario, it's hard not to feel bitter.
+I'd argue for most of the post-TTYD Paper Mario games being good on their own merits, but if you got into Paper Mario for the RPG elements, it's hard not to feel bitter.

 Who knows?
-I know Tears Of The Kingdom is a good game, and everyone loves it, and it's probably going to win Game Of The Year, but for me, this was one of the most disappointing experiences I've ever had playing a game.
+I know Tears Of The Kingdom is a fine game, and everyone loves it, and it's probably going to win Game Of The Year, but for me, this was one of the most disappointing experiences I've ever had playing a game.
 I don't like Tears Of The Kingdom, I might even say I hate it.
 BoTW had its flaws, but there was room for improvement.
 TotK shows that not only is the formula not going away, but it's going to continue veering farther from what I loved about the series.

 2/5 Stars